Summary

 When the passive server detects that the active server is no longer running properly, it assumes the role of the active server by initiating a failover and takes the following steps:

-1. It applies any intercepted updates that are currently saved in the passive server queue, that is, the log of update records that have been saved on the passive server, but not applied to the replicated files.
+- It applies any intercepted updates that are currently saved in the passive server queue, that is, the log of update records that have been saved on the passive server, but not applied to the replicated files.

 The size of the passive server queue influences the length of time it takes to complete the failover process.
 If the passive server queue is large, the system must wait for all of the passive server queue updates to be applied before the rest of the process can take place.
 When there are no more complete update records to be applied, any incomplete update records will be discarded.
-An update record can only be applied if all earlier update records were applied, and the completion status for the update is in the passive server queue.
+An update record can only be applied if all earlier update records were applied, and the completion status for the update is in the passive server queue.- The passive server changes its role and mode of operation from passive to active.

 The server’s public identity is enabled.
 This principal (public) IP address can only be enabled on one of the two servers at any time.
-When the public identity is enabled, any clients that were connected to the server before the failover will now be able to reconnect.
+When the public identity is enabled, any clients that were connected to the server before the failover will now be able to reconnect.- The newly active server starts intercepting updates to the protected data.
+Any updates to the protected data will be saved in the local active server queue.

-4. The now active server starts all protected applications.
+- The now active server starts all protected applications.
 The applications will be able to use the replicated application data to recover, and then accept re-connections from any clients.
 Any updates that the applications make to the protected data will be intercepted and logged.
 At this stage, the originally active server is “offline”.
 The originally passive server has taken over the role of the active server and is running the protected applications.
 As the originally active server stopped abruptly, the protected applications may have lost some data.
 The application clients can reconnect to the application and continue running as before.

 Note: During a failover, the data held in the active server queue is lost.